 That’s when I remembered there’s a big difference between wanting to try something new and exciting and actually taking that first step–in this case, off of a metal mesh platform three stories up through which I see an alligator smiling.

 There’s really only one thing a person can say when faced with a situation like this, and I hope you’ll pardon my French:

 Once I was off and flying above the alligator pond, whooping with the wind in my teeth as I grinned down at the reptiles below, I was hooked.

 While there is no minimum age required for ziplining at Gators & Friends, zip-ees must weigh a minimum of 60 lbs. to go solo.
 Smaller children, and those who don’t want to go it alone, can zip tandem with either of the certified guides on staff (ask for my pals Luke and Kent).

 Our guides could not have been kinder or funnier as they talked us each off of the ledge, sometimes when the opposite end of the zip line was not even visible.
-In time, I gained confidence enough to try spinning in a complete circle–and captured it here on video.
+In time, I gained confidence enough to try spinning in a complete circle (oh, yeah!).

 Another confidence booster was that our harnesses were a class above those used at most zip line parks.
 Straps go over the shoulders as well as around the sitting zone, which not only helps you zipline hands-free without feeling like potential alligator bait, but also gives you the ability to zipline safely upside-down should the spirit move you.
 Just do be sure to empty your pockets and secure your car keys before trying it.